 These images are for inspiration purposes only.

 Photographs should highlight real and raw emotions, where the camera is part of the action.
 We also want to feature people wherever possible, even if they appear as a small speck on larger landscape imagery.
-By focusing on humans, travelers can see themselves in our photography and thus, stimulate their appetite for travel.
+By focusing on humans, travellers can see themselves in our photography and thus, stimulate their appetite for travel.
 In addition, we should always have a touch of red in our images, hinting to our national colours.
 Red should not be overwhelming in the composition, but rather a nice wink to our Canadian roots.

 Lighting: Warm light